 ISO and IEC take no position concerning the evidence, validity and scope of these patent rights.
-The holders of these patent rights have assured ISO and IEC that they is willing to negotiate licences under reasonable and non-discriminatory terms and conditions with applicants throughout the world.
+The holders of these patent rights have assured ISO and IEC that they are willing to negotiate licences under reasonable and non-discriminatory terms and conditions with applicants throughout the world.
 In this respect, the statement of the holders of these patent rights is registered with ISO and IEC.

 Information may be obtained from: